HGONeV/hgon-website-composer/readme.md

 ];
 ```
 ### Step 7
-Make sure your command line uses the same PHP-version that your web-user needs
+Make sure your command line uses the same PHP-version that your web-user needs.
 Check it with:
 ```
 vm$ php -v
 ```

-You can set you PHP-version for CLI using this command:
+You can set you PHP-version for CLI using one of the following commands:
 ```
-vm$ sudo update-alternatives --set php /usr/bin/php7.0
+vm$ sudo update-alternatives --set php /usr/bin/php5.6 vm$ sudo update-alternatives --set php /usr/bin/php7.0 vm$ sudo update-alternatives --set php /usr/bin/php7.2
 ```

 ### Step 8